 Syesha Kapoor’s Insights About the Restaurant Business

-POSist: When did you think of opening up your own Restaurant/Bar/Cafe?
-What were your initial thoughts about the business?
-What was the approach?
+Posist: When did you think of opening up your own Restaurant/Bar/Cafe?
+What were your initial thoughts and approach?

 Syesha Kapoor: Since my first event stint with Indigo Cafe (interned as the assistant of the dessert chef), I have dreamt of having my own restaurant.
 Firstly, I believe that different people have different aptitudes thus definitely wanted to work with a partner/s.
 If people in a group are in sync and have a similar thought process they can do wonders.
 It’s important for them to be open to ideas and listening – that’s the key!
 Abhishek, Yasho and I all wanted to bring something casual yet high in quality to Andheri.
 There are many small places all over Mumbai but Andheri has very few ‘bistro like’ places: genuinely classic and with a Euro-American touch.
 We wanted our international exposure and travel experiences to reflect on our work.

-POSist: What kind of problems and challenges you faced at initial stage?
+Posist: What kind of challenges did you face at the initial stage?
 How did you overcome them?

 Syesha Kapoor: I think the initial challenge was only self-conviction about the project.
 We were diving into something with a high risk, so being ready for that is the biggest challenge.
 At the end of the day, it’s all a state of mind but it takes the time to get set for that.

 Posist: What would be the USP of your restaurant?
 Who are you primarily targeting as an audience?